geographika/mappyfile/docs/client.rst

 ======================

 mappyfile includes two command line applications, :ref:`client-format` and :ref:`client-validate`.
-A command line interface (CLI), allows mappyfile to be easily integrated into Continuous Integration (CI) platforms such as Travis and Appveyor, and to automate validation and formatting of Mapfiles.
+A command line interface (CLI), allows mappyfile to be easily integrated into Continuous Integration (CI) platforms such as GitHub Actions, Travis, and Appveyor, and to automate validation and formatting of Mapfiles.

 .. _client-format: